Let's talk

 This complementarity explains why VSME is gaining traction: it prepares companies for potential future regulatory requirements while already responding to the information needs of clients and investors today.

-Understand CSRD, its obligations and its implementation timeline — so you can anticipate your buyers' requirements and structure your ESG approach accordingly.
+Understand the double materiality approach so you can anticipate your buyers' requirements and structure your ESG approach accordingly.

 Download the guide